cassandra-hui/circR/README.md

 ## Finding On- and Offset Times

+### Activty Onset Calculation
+1.)
+Rolling Mean Calculation:
+  - A rolling mean is calculated over a specified window (rolling_onset defualt set to 10 miuntes) to smooth the activity data.
+2.)
+Daily Mean Calculation:
+  - The daily mean of bird activity is calculated to set a threshold for sustained activity.
+3.)
+Activity Before CoG (Center of Gravity) Time:
+  - The data is filtered to include only the activity before the CoG time.
+4.)
+Sustained Activity Check:
+  - The onset time is identified as the first instance when the rolling mean stays above the daily mean for a specified duration (sustained_minutes defualt set to 30 minutes).

+### Activity Offset Calculation
+1.)
+Rolling Mean Calculation:
+- A rolling mean is calculated over a different specified window (rolling_offset default set to 30 minutes) to smooth the activity data.
+This rolling mean can be set differently from the onset rolling mean which may be useful based on sepcies.
+Since we work with birds and their activity becomes more speratict in the evening we set a higher rolling mean value to filter out short bursts of activity at night.

+2.)
+Daily Mean Calculation:
+- The daily mean of bird activity is used as a threshold for identifying the end of sustained activity.

+3.)
+Sustained Inactivity Check:
+- The offset time is identified as the last instance when the rolling mean stays above the daily mean before falling below it for the sustained duration.

 ### Function: activity_times

 This function analyzes your data frame to find onset and offset of activity relative to center point of activity.